Vision of Abraxas

 The book Demian, which was published in 1919, is mainly set in the time slightly preceding World War I, though it story ends during the conflict and on its battlefields.
 It is about the coming of age of the main character Emil Sinclair who is befriended in School by a older pupil called Max Demian who introduces Sinclair to Abraxas and other ideas from Esoteric religion.
 Demian and his Mother, his Father passed away, are well connected to the local occult and mystical crowd and their house is something of a venue where esotericists and various progressives regularly congregate.
 These people as described by the author Hesse so reminded me of the kind of circles I would often find myself in and of a lot of my friends. i.e. people with an interest in Spirituality, Mysticism, Eastern Philosophy, Meditation, also Vegan and Raw Food diets.
 But there was also in the book a strong political dimension and one related to social change and the creation of a new world order.

 What particularly struck me was one of the characters that Emil Sinclair would encounter on his youthful spiritual odyssey, called 'Pistorius' who was a scholar, church organist but also somebody who had dreams of resurrecting the Religion of Abraxas.
 That is Gnosticism and the original truth behind all World Religion.
 Several long passages in the Book seemed to describe exactly the course that I had set my mind upon years earlier and that the Universe seemed to be guiding me towards.
 At the same time, the hopes and dreams of the character Pistorius were unrealized in the novel.
 He was an old man who had planned to return to the world the religion of Abraxas but was unable due to his fears and limitations.
 When I read the details of what he had hoped to do I was stunned to realize that this was exactly what I was trying to do with my life.
 Where he failed and was fearful to even attempt I would carry out to success and full fruition I felt.
 It encouraged me greatly that the mission I was attempting had also existed in the minds of others, that is in this case the author of the book Herman Hesse.
 The book seemed so perfectly tailored for me.
-I even felt that in the great cosmic set up this book was ultimately written for me and that I was to be the primary recipient of this particular work of Hesse.
 The hand of providence had guided Hesse's writing of the book and guided me towards the Vision of Abraxas that would in turn lead me to eventually reading Demian.

 It seemed most uncanny.
 In the the time around 1996 to 1997 through fate and the consequence of a series of mystical experiences I had during this period, I had set out on the task of trying to communicate to the world the truth that Everyone is God.
 I had come to dedicate practically all my time and efforts towards this end.
 In the Winter Solstice of 1998 I had serious doubts about this great task I had set out to accomplish.
 I was ready to give it all up and to set out on a less uncertain course in life.
 So I went looking for a sign from the universe to help me decide one way or the other.
 It was then that I chanced upon, in the most incredible of synchronicities, an open book in a public library with a depiction of Abraxas and my name written underneath, which triggered in me a powerful mystical experience.
 This reaffirmed my mission and gave to me a powerful symbol or token with which I could stay connected to the transcendent and mystical plane.
 And so my spiritual odyssey would continue together with the ultimate aim and purpose I had set myself.
 That is to communicate the idea that we are all God.
 Almost 11 years later I would read the book Demian because it was highly recommended to me and also because I knew it had some references to Abraxas in it.
 I was shocked and stunned to discover that the book essentially told me what my life was about.
 The process and purpose of my life was exactly that of the main characters in the book, i.e. the bringing back into the world of the true religion of Abraxas i.e. Gnosticism, Sufism, Kaballah, Tantra and Taoism etc. The three main characters Emil Sinclair, Max Demian and Pistorius I saw clearly reflected in my own life.
 Emil the seeker and student; Demian the agent and instigator; Pistorius the dreamer and visionary.
 But what neither of them could realize in the novel and in their fictional lives, I would make manifest in the real world and in my real life.
 My life and my story was in a funny way a continuation of their lives and the story of the book.
 In a fictional way, Herman Hesse had captured in his novel a collection of sentiments and desires that existed around the time the novel was written and in which it is set.
 The purpose of my life was to fully realize these hopes and dreams in present times and in the world today.
 To resurrect the religion of Abraxas.
 To restore the true religion.